 People mostly go on Twitter to see what’s currently going on and trending.
 It’s used for real-time content and it depends whether you are online at the time a new Tweet is posted to view it.
 Because of the vast number of tweets generated or depending on your number of followers, many tweets are easily buried.
 If you have a budget, you can boost your tweet to stay at the top.
+Or use a tweet scheduling platform like HootSuite for better consistent posts to stay on top of mind.
 Otherwise, you’d risk it getting lost in the shuffle.
 Because of this, most of the direct communication taking place is in Twitter Chats.

 Facebook meanwhile has a multitude of community pages which push users to connect with each other and interact.
 You’ll see a plethora of different discussions taking place in the comments sections alone of groups, business pages, events, profiles, and more.
 That being said, over the past several months Facebook has made big strides to promote their new Trending section of the home news feed and their new "Facebook Live" feature.
 Facebook is going for the jugular to compete against Twitter in nearly all areas.